A few months ago, you wrote me a letter – a letter about what it feels like to be my caregiver and to have a father who lives with multiple sclerosis.

 Well, today is Father’s Day, and I can think of no better day than to respond to your heartfelt words.

-It was 2008 when I was first diagnosed with MS. Son, you were only eight years old.
+It was 2008 when I was first diagnosed with MS. You were only eight years old.

 In my case, it was a severe relapse.
 MS attacked my voice box and I had completely lost the use of my legs.
 I couldn’t speak.
 I couldn’t move.
 I didn’t know what to do.

 You arrived at the hospital with your mother.
 I remember you being so young, and yet so resilient.
 At age eight, the doctor was explaining my diagnosis to you, and there you were, listening and learning about the chronic disease for the first time.

 The diagnosis was tough.
 It hindered me from returning to work, and eventually, led to me being permanently disabled.
 That was hard to take.
 You and your mother wanted me to be the best person I could be, and I was terrified that I had let you down.
 Thinking back on it now, I can only imagine how difficult it must have been to see me struggle through such a painful time in my life.
 Nevertheless, you both were so strong and showed me unwavering love and support with every step.

 But Amelia, you were never a regular kid.
 About a year after my diagnosis, you knew that one day, you wanted to help find a cure for MS. From the age of 11 onward, whenever I took you to the doctor’s, I would leave the room so that you could speak to them in “doctor’s terms”.
 At 13, you were going to the University of Moncton, helping in the MS research department about five times a year.
 Your mother and I knew there was something very special about you.